Why it Matters

 “Truth” and “fact” are not synonyms.

-That can help us move forward in clarifying our understanding:
+This can help us move forward in clarifying our understanding:

 - Another word for factual is objective.